maciekmm/mionskowski.pl/content/posts/iframe-code-preview/index.md

 # Productionising the prototype

 **Warning:** the rest of the article makes a heavy use of [Hugo](https://gohugo.io)'s features.
-They are transferable to other technologies, but expect to spend some time converting the ideas shown here.
+They're transferable to other technologies, but expect to spend some time converting the ideas shown here.

 ## Getting rid of code duplication with templates